davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-design-experiments.md

 Are you "attending to" a child when you're working at home, by having a service that watches him?

+Should you commit every two hours, if only to divide out what you can?
+Review everything else that is not done, and make it a WIP commit.

 See `close-window.md` for another way you control your focus.
 To reduce the number of tabs you have open in e.g. your browser, you could run `evaluate-pedagogical-tool.md` on them (e.g. close websites that aren't open source).